exakat/php-dictionary/dictionary/debugger.ini.rst

 .. _debugger:
-.. _debug:
 .. meta::
 	:description:
-		Debugger: A debugger is an extension or an external program that is used to help when searching for bugs in PHP code.
+		Debugger: A debugger is an extension or an external program that is used to help when searching for bugs in source code.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Debugger
-	:twitter:description: Debugger: A debugger is an extension or an external program that is used to help when searching for bugs in PHP code
+	:twitter:description: Debugger: A debugger is an extension or an external program that is used to help when searching for bugs in source code
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Debugger
 	:og:type: article
-	:og:description: A debugger is an extension or an external program that is used to help when searching for bugs in PHP code :og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/debugger.ini.html
+	:og:description: A debugger is an extension or an external program that is used to help when searching for bugs in source code
+	:og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/debugger.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Debugger","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 13 Apr 2026 09:35:21 +0000","dateModified":"Mon, 13 Apr 2026 09:35:21 +0000","description":"A debugger is an extension or an external program that is used to help when searching for bugs in PHP code","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Debugger.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Debugger","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 11 May 2026 14:51:24 +0000","dateModified":"Mon, 11 May 2026 14:51:24 +0000","description":"A debugger is an extension or an external program that is used to help when searching for bugs in source code","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Debugger.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Debugger
 --------

-A debugger is an extension or an external program that is used to help when searching for bugs in PHP code.
+A debugger is an extension or an external program that is used to help when searching for bugs in source code.

+As there are many tactics to search for a bug, there are many tools available.

+This includes

++ PHP native functions such as ``var_dump()``, ``print_r()``, ``debug_backtrace()``...
++ external components like ``kint``, ``whoops``, ``krumo``,
-There are several debuggers in PHP: Interactive PHP Debugger, xdebug, kint, krumo, whoops, PHP.
++ Debuggers: Interactive PHP Debugger, xdebug, PHP debugger, etc.

 Debugging include executing the code step by step, displaying and modifying the content of variables.

 .. code-block:: php